AltropInc/alt/doc/script/Routine.md

     ctor (x, y: double) { /* initialize x and y coordinates of the point using the input x and y */ }
 }
 ```
 The constructor in the class `Point` defines a callable unit that takes the input of x  and y coordinates to initialize the Point object.
 To create a construction  routine from the constructor to perform the initialization specified by the constructor, we provide the enclosing class and an expression for the input values.
-This instantiation process is referred to as `construction call`:
+This instantiation process is referred to as [constructor call](Constructor.md):
 ```altscript
 Point(0,0)
 ```